library(igraph)

 Below are common types of exogenous effects.

-These are based on node-level covariates and can enter the objective function in two ways:
+These effects are based on actor-level covariates and can enter the objective function in two ways:

 Covariate-Ego Effect